quantumcore/orphicMETA/README.md

 ---

 ## Features
-- Chrome Password Recovery.
+- View your own Chrome Passwords on a Nice and simple Gui.
+- Generate Stub to get someone else's.
+- Receive Via Gmail.
-- Gmail Delivery.
+- Message Box.

 ---